-- (g) a procedure for providing the names and addresses of publicly funded students enrolled at the approved school to the school's regional career technical education (CTE) center; - (h) An enrollment policy designed to serve children with disabilities; - (i) a concussion management action plan and information that is developed, distributed, and acknowledged by required personnel and appropriate training for athletic coaches in the recognizing and managing the risks of concussions and other head injuries in accordance with 16 V.S.A. §1431; - (j) comply with requirements of 18 V.S.A. §1120 et seq., regarding the immunization of students against disease; - (k) maintain a policy pursuant to 16 V.S.A. §912 regarding a student's right to be excused from participating in any lesson, exercise, or assessment requiring the student to participate in or observe the dissection or harm of an animal; - (I) provide students access to menstrual products at no cost pursuant to 16 V.S.A. §1432; - (m) comply with supporting and protecting the rights of married, pregnant, or parenting students pursuant to 16 V.S.A. §1073; - (n) permit students with life-threatening allergies or with asthma to possess and self-administer emergency medication in accordance with 16 V.S.A. §1387; - (o) an all-hazards emergency operations plan consistent with 16 V.S.A. §1480; - (p) fire and emergency preparedness drills pursuant to 16 V.S.A. §1481; - (q) a written building access control and visitor management policy consistent with 16 V.S.A. §1484; - (r) practices that promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms; - (s) after July 1, 2025, behavioral threat assessment policies, procedures and reporting mechanisms consistent with 16 V.S.A. §1485; and - (t) practices to remain aware of and compliant with any rule or regulation related to the safety, protection, and equitable treatment of students and school personnel.
+- (e) practices that ensure that adults employed in the school receive orientation, information, or instruction on the prevention, identification, and reporting of child sexual abuse, as defined in 33 V.S.A. §4912(8), and sexual violence and opportunities for parents, guardians, and other interested persons to receive the same information as required by 16 V.S.A. §563(a); - (f) opportunities that provide access for eligible students to participate in dual enrollment pursuant to 16 V.S.A. § 944, including accepting-credit duly awarded, collecting enrollment data, and providinge support to participating students during the program and as they in accessing the opportunity and otherwise transitioning to postsecondary enrollment pursuant to 16 V.S.A. §944; - (g) a procedure for providing the names and addresses of publicly funded students enrolled at the approved school to the school's regional career technical education (CTE) center; - (h) An enrollment policy designed to serve children with disabilities; - (i) a concussion management action plan and information that is developed, distributed, and acknowledged by required personnel and includes appropriate training for athletic coaches in the recognizing and managing the risks of concussions and other head injuries in accordance with 16 V.S.A. §1431; - (j) practices that ensure compliance comply with requirements of 18 V.S.A. §1120 et seq., regarding the immunization of students against disease; - (k) maintain a policy pursuant to 16 V.S.A. §912 regarding a student's right to be excused from participating in any lesson, exercise, or assessment requiring the student to participate in or observe the dissection or harm of an animal; - (I) procedures to ensure that provide-students have access to menstrual products at no cost pursuant to 16 V.S.A. §1432; - (m) practices that ensure compliance comply with supporting and protecting the rights of married, pregnant, or parenting students pursuant to 16 V.S.A. §1073; - (n) practices that permit students with life-threatening allergies or with asthma to possess and self-administer emergency medication in accordance with 16 V.S.A. §1387; - (o) an all-hazards emergency operations plan consistent with 16 V.S.A. §1480; - (p) fire and emergency preparedness drills pursuant to 16 V.S.A. §1481; - (q) a written building access control and visitor management policy consistent with 16 V.S.A. §1484; - (r) practices that promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms;

+- (s) after July 1, 2025, behavioral threat assessment policies, procedures and reporting mechanisms consistent with 16 V.S.A. §1485; and - (t) practices to remain aware of and compliant with any rule or regulation related to the safety, protection, and equitable treatment of students and school personnel.